 Discover the beautiful jungle of Bandhavgarh National Park and learn about the rich biodiversity of

-Central India from an &Beyond-trained naturalist.
+Central India from our Expert-trained naturalist.
 Travel in comfort in a specially

 designed Tata open 4x4 safari vehicle.
-Enjoy twice-daily safaris in the Reserve and tick off Bandhavgarh's ten Star Birds (a unique Taj &
+Enjoy twice-daily safaris in the Reserve and tick off Bandhavgarh's ten Star Birds (a unique Taj Safaris

 village in Madya Pradesh.